PRECIOUS-Gold set for weekly gain as Fed stance keeps dollar under pressure

 SPDR Gold Trust, the world’s largest gold-backed exchange-traded fund, said its holdings rose 1.50 percent to 807.09 tonnes on Thursday from 795.20 tonnes on Wednesday.

-Silver rose more than 1 percent to its highest since late October.
+Silver rose 1.3 percent to its highest since late October.
 The market is up almost 4 percent this week, after ending marginally down last week.
 (Reporting by Naveen Thukral; Editing by Himani Sarkar)